rhammell/nft-me/README.md

 # Deploy a copy of the contract to Rinkeby and Mumbai testnets
-npx truffle migrate --network rinkeby --reset npx truffle migrate --network mumbi --reset
+npx truffle migrate --network rinkeby --reset npx truffle migrate --network mumbai --reset

 # Verify the contracts on each testnet explorer
 npx truffle run verify NFTMe --network rinkeby